What is Autism Spectrum Disorder?

 - Holding a conversation with one or more people

-Allowing adults with autism opportunities to engage with others often and practice social skills is highly recommended and will greatly benefit them going forward.
+Allowing autistic person opportunities to engage with others often and practice social skills is highly recommended and will greatly benefit them going forward.

-Being someone who is not autistic and on the other end of social interaction, it is best to be patient, help guide the conversation as needed, and model appropriate communication and interaction styles.
+Being someone who is not autistic and on the other end of social interaction, it is best to:

 4. A Struggle With Social Imagination

-Due to their difficulty in this area, adults with autism often find it hard to follow social rules and interpret others’ thoughts, behaviors, and feelings, which enables them to feel and show empathy.
+This challenge impacts their ability to feel and show empathy.
 This is why individuals with autism can sometimes be perceived as aloof.